FAQ

 Will my Testnet domains carry over to Mainnet?

 No, your Testnet domains will not transfer to Mainnet.
-Once Doma goes live on Mainnet, you will start with a clean slate, working with actual registrars and authentic domains.
+Testnet and Mainnet are completely separate environments.
 Think of Testnet domains as a safe playground or temporary “training wheels” to help you get comfortable with the process before handling real assets.

 Why do I see faucets mentioned in the dashboard?